joaoagr1/rpg-manager-system-api-java/README.md

     mvn spring-boot:run
     ```

    The API should now be running locally at `http://localhost:8080`.
 Make sure all configurations are set up correctly before using the API in a production environment.

-## Configuration

-- Create a configuration file `.env` based on the `.env.example` file and fill in the necessary information, such as API keys, database settings, etc.

 ## Usage